VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<u>Flare Nova & Flare Star</u>:**
 6 orbs will spawn and grow in size overtime, detonating once they're big enough and wiping the group.
-Each orb deals sharable <span class='magic'>magical damage</span> and applying a <span class='debuff'>Fire Resistance Down II</span> debuff for 12 seconds.
+Each orb deals shareable <span class='magic'>magical damage</span> and applying a <span class='debuff'>Fire Resistance Down II</span> debuff for 12 seconds.
 The damage scales with the orb size.

   + **Flare Nova**:
   2 medium sized yellow orbs that spawn East and West.
 Since they're already big, they need to popped by 2 players each.
 Grow twice before exploding.